 Preferences - How to set Voyant to assume all surplus habitual income is saved

 Voyant is normally set to assume unallocated surplus is spent.
 You have the option, however, to switch off this setting and assume the opposite.
-Leftover surplus can be assumed saved, if you think this approach is appropriate for your clients and their lifestyle.
+Leftover surplus can be assumed saved if you think this approach is appropriate for your clients and their lifestyle.

 What is considered surplus habitual income?